 Please read this instruction booklet carefully.
-The survey protocol is based on a similar long-term survey in Ontario.
-We have decided to adopt the Ontario protocol in NB, but have made changes as necessary to reflect the needs of the NB-ERD.
-The NB protocol also follows the Guidelines for Nocturnal Owl Monitoring in North America, published by the Beaverhill Bird Observatory and Birds Canada, and available (in English) online at www.bsc-eoc.org/volunteer/atowls The survey is meant to be an annual event and will continue as long as possible.
+The NS protocol follows the Guidelines for Nocturnal Owl Monitoring in North America, published by the Beaverhill Bird Observatory and Birds Canada, and available (in English) online at www.bsc-eoc.org/volunteer/atowls The survey is meant to be an annual event and will continue as long as possible.
+Owl surveys have been ongoing on Cape Breton Island since 2001.

-WHY A NEW BRUNSWICK NOCTURNAL OWL SURVEY?
+WHY A NOVA SCOTIA NOCTURNAL OWL SURVEY?

 Owls are excellent indicators of environmental health, as they are high on the food chain and are thus vulnerable to many environmental disturbances such as toxic chemicals and habitat loss.
 Some owl species have specialized habitat requirements, such as the Barred Owl, which depends upon cavities in large trees (mostly hardwood) for nesting.
-The Barred Owl is therefore susceptible to changes in abundance of large cavity trees as a result of forest management activities, and has been listed as an Indicator of Sustainable Forest Management by the NB-ERD.
-Monitoring the Barred Owl in NB is therefore of considerable importance to wildlife and forest managers and conservationists as a means of assessing long term forest health.
+The Barred Owl is therefore susceptible to changes in abundance of large cavity trees as a result of forest management activities.
+Monitoring the Barred Owl in NS is therefore of considerable importance to wildlife and forest managers and conservationists as a means of assessing long term forest health.

-To this end, Birds Canada and the NB-ERD are working together to manage the NB Nocturnal Owl Survey.
+To this end, Birds Canada is working with naturalist groups, forestry companies, and many keen volunteers to manage the NS Nocturnal Owl Survey.
 Monitoring owls is not an easy task.
 They are secretive, primarily nocturnal and roost in concealed locations during the day.
-Consequently, New Brunswick's owl populations are not adequately monitored through existing monitoring programs (e.g. Breeding Bird Survey, Christmas Bird Counts).
+Consequently, Nova Scotia's owl populations are not adequately monitored through existing monitoring programs (e.g. Breeding Bird Survey, Christmas Bird Counts).
 Playback of recorded songs is used to census a variety of bird species, and is particularly useful for owls (especially Barred Owls).
 Due to their territorial behaviour, songs broadcast within an owl's territory may elicit a vocal or visual response by the resident owl in an attempt to defend its territory against an intruder.